 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
+Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Offers for the Hilton Honors American Express Aspire Card and Hilton Honors American Express Surpass® Card are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the Hilton Honors American Express Aspire Card are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 Page Contents

-- Hilton Free Night – Quick Highlights
+- Hilton Free Night: Quick Highlights

-- What is a Hilton Free Night Reward?
+- What Is a Hilton Free Night Reward?

-- How to Earn Hilton Free Night Certificates
+- How To Earn Hilton Free Night Certificates

-- Finding Eligible Nights
+- Finding Eligible Hilton Free Nights

-- Cancellation and Expiration
+- Hilton Free Night Certificate Cancellation and Expiration

-- Tips For Maximizing Free Night Certificates
+- Tips for Maximizing Free Night Rewards

 - Final Thoughts